 All aims for Relationships and Sex Education are taught through the Twinkl Life theme labelled ‘Relationships’.
 These lessons explore families and close positive relationships, friendships, managing hurtful behaviour and bullying, safe relationships and respecting self and others.
 All lessons cover content in an age-appropriate manner and they will be differentiated where appropriate, ensuring all children are able to participate fully.

-In Year 5, the class teachers deliver a Menstrual Health Education session in Term 6 through the ‘Rethink Periods’ resources.
-This is taught as a separate session for the girls in Year 5 only.
-Parents and Carers are invited to attend a presentation in Term 5 about the content being covered and are encouraged to share concerns and ask questions.
-Parents and Carers have the right to withdraw their children from this session and parents can make this clear to staff members via a letter which is distributed by the class teacher.
+In Year 4, the class teachers deliver a Menstrual Health Education sessions in Term 6 through the ‘Rethink Periods’ resources.
+This is taught as a separate sessions for the girls and boys in Year 4 and revisited in Year 5.
+Parents and Carers are able to request to view the content being covered and are encouraged to share concerns and ask questions.
+Parents and Carers do not have the right to withdraw their children from these sessions as they are statutory objectives.

 In Year 6, the children have a Sex Education session in Term 6.
 This is delivered by a member of staff and in 2 separate sessions for boys and girls.
 This aims to help the children feel more comfortable and confident to ask questions.
 Parents and Carers are invited to attend a presentation in Term 5 about the content being covered and are encouraged to share concerns and ask questions.
 Parents and Carers have the right to withdraw their children from this session and parents can make this clear to staff members via a letter which is distributed by the class teacher.

 Our Relationships and Sex Education lessons are taught by the class teachers, a familiar member of staff who the children feel comfortable with.
 Ground rules are established in class and the children are reminded of these on each session.
 Special consideration will be given when teaching particularly sensitive content and staff will be fully aware of the children in their class and how they might relate to the lesson content.